MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-syncservice-duplicate-attribute-resiliency.md

 The attribute resiliency process handles only UPN and SMTP **ProxyAddress** values.

-If the attribute is not required, like a  **ProxyAddress**, Microsoft Entra ID simply quarantines the conflict attribute and proceeds with the object creation or update.
+If the attribute isn't required, like a  **ProxyAddress**, Microsoft Entra ID simply quarantines the conflict attribute and proceeds with the object creation or update.

 Upon quarantining the attribute, information about the conflict is sent in the same error report email used in the old behavior.
-However, this info only appears in the error report one time, when the quarantine happens, it does not continue to be logged in future emails.
-Also, since the export for this object has succeeded, the sync client does not log an error and does not retry the create / update operation upon subsequent sync cycles.
+However, this info only appears in the error report one time, when the quarantine happens, it doesn't continue to be logged in future emails.
+Also, since the export for this object has succeeded, the sync client doesn't log an error and doesn't retry the create / update operation upon subsequent sync cycles.

 To support this behavior a new attribute has been added to the User, Group, and Contact object classes:
 **DirSyncProvisioningErrors**